Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Traction: Gentle pull on the cervical spine to relieve pressure on discs and nerve structures

-- Soft tissue treatment: Targeted techniques on muscles, fascia and connective tissue
+- Soft tissue routine: Targeted techniques on muscles, fascia and connective tissue

-The evidence shows: manual therapy combined with active exercise therapy is more effective than either method alone (Gross et al., 2015).
+The evidence shows: manual training combined with active exercise training is more effective than either method alone (Gross et al., 2015).

-The heart of every physiotherapy program for neck pain: active exercises.
-Your therapist will show you exercises for:
+The heart of every physio training program for neck pain: active exercises.
+Your trainers will show you exercises for:

 - Deep neck flexor strengthening: Chin tucks, isometric exercises — these muscles stabilize the cervical spine